puppetlabs/bolt/documentation/experimental_features.md

 Ran on 1 target in 15.2 sec
 ```

-Before applying policies, Bolt uses the apply_prep function to collect facts and
+Before applying policies, Bolt uses the `apply_prep` function to collect facts and
 ensure that the puppet-agent package is available on each target.
 For more
-information on how Bolt uses apply_prep, see [Applying manifest
+information on how Bolt uses `apply_prep`, see [Applying manifest
 blocks](applying_manifest_blocks.md#applying-manifest-blocks-from-a-puppet-plan).
 Bolt creates a single line of Puppet code to compile and apply to the provided
 targets.
 This line of code includes the syntax `include <POLICIES>` and Bolt